vapstack/rbi/README.md

 ## Design Scope and Non-Goals

-This package does **not** aim to be a relational database or a SQL engine.
+This package does not aim to be a relational database or a SQL engine.

 * no projections (`SELECT field1, field2`),
 * no joins,
 * no aggregation functions,
 * no query-time computed fields.

-The focus is on fast selection of complete documents using secondary indexes.
+The focus is on fast selection of complete documents.

 ## Performance Notes

-The package is optimized for read-heavy workloads with complex filters.
+- The package is read-optimized.

-Typical characteristics:
-* microsecond-level query latency,
-* logarithmic range queries,
-* fast bitmap-based filtering,
-* batch writes are preferred over single inserts.
+- Prefer batch writes over single inserts, if possible.
+- Always use limits if you do not need the whole set.

 There is still room for optimization, but the current performance is already suitable for many workloads.